ViViDboarder/abuse-the-force/README.md

     src/classes/MyClass.cls
     src/triggers/MyTrigger.trigger

-You can generate a file like this using `git diff --no-commit-id --name-only` or possibly the script included in the `examples` directory.
+You can generate a file like this using `git diff --no-commit-id --name-only` or the script included in the `examples` directory.

 Why This Over Metaforce?